How do you measure the success of your content marketing?

 Content marketing ROI is how much revenue you generate from your content marketing efforts, less how much you spend creating and promoting the content.

-How much you spend will be determined by any salaries you pay your in-house staff to produce and promote the content, the cost of any equipment and/or online services such as graphics or video making hardware and software, advertising costs, and the cost of any work you outsource.
+How much you spend will be determined by any salaries you pay your in-house staff to produce promote, and monitor the content's performance, the cost of any equipment and/or online services such as graphics or video making hardware and software, advertising costs, and the cost of any work you outsource.

 The revenue you generate is simply how much money you got in return for all of these costs.
 This isn’t always straightforward to work out.
 Sometimes it will be clear – a visitor consumes a piece of content, clicks on the CTA (call to action), then buys something.